 More than every other person has no access to basic sanitation.

-Over 200 million school days are lost due to water scarcity.
+Over 443 million school days are lost each year worldwide due to waterborne diseases.

 Up to 2.5% of economic performance is lost due to inadequate sanitary facilities.